Teaching Your Child Self-Advocacy

 Advocacy Tool Kit

-Teaching your child self-advocacy is as important as advocating on his behalf.
+Teaching your child self-advocacy is as important as advocating on their behalf.

 It is never too early to start learning these skills.

-Some individuals with autism can verbally communicate their goals and desires while others may have difficulties with communication skills.
-As your family member with autism ages, he will need to learn how to assess problems, speak up and ask for what he needs, know his rights and how to negotiate.
+As your family member with autism ages, they will need to learn how to assess problems, speak up and ask for what they need, know their rights and how to negotiate.

-Part of this may involve learning if or when to disclose his diagnosis.
-If he has the cognitive ability to understand, talk to him about autism.
-The more comfortable and open you are with the diagnosis, the more comfortable your child will be.
-Don’t downplay the challenges, but focus on his strengths, and assure your child that the entire family is behind him to offer love and support.
+Part of this may involve learning if or when to disclose their diagnosis.
+So start by talking to them about autism.
+The more comfortable and open you are with their diagnosis, the more comfortable your child will be.
+Don’t downplay the challenges, but also focus on their strengths, and assure your child that the entire family is supportive.

-The skills you will use to advocate for your child now will be the same ones you will need to teach to your child as he grows so that he can become his own advocate as much as he is able to.
-He will need to communicate his needs and desires – from simple things such as telling others what he wants to eat or that he is in pain, to handling a range of real life situations that will require more sophisticated skills, such as how to ask a noisy roommate to be quieter.
+The skills you use to advocate for your child now are the same ones you need to teach your child.
+They will need to communicate their needs and desires – from simple things such as telling others what they want to eat or that they are in pain, to handling a range of real life situations that will require more sophisticated skills, such as how to ask a noisy roommate or neighbor to be quieter.

-It helps to role play different scenarios.
-You could ask him, “What could you do if your friend’s radio is too loud?”
-Teach him to identify options and desired outcomes; help him formulate such appropriate responses as “I’m sensitive to loud noise and your music is hurting my ears, could you please turn down the radio?”
-Your goal is to give him the skills that will someday enable him to advocate for his own needs to the best of his ability, in a work, community, or residential environment.
+Role playing different scenarios is a great way to learn.
+Ask your child, “What could you do if your friend’s radio is too loud?”
+Identify options and desired outcomes together.
+Help them formulate such appropriate responses as, “I’m sensitive to loud noise and your music is hurting my ears, could you please turn down the radio?”
+Practicing these skills will help build their confidence to one day advocate for their own needs.

 Read more in the Autism Speaks Advocacy Tool Kit.